 Did you know that the traditional game of “Klondike” solitaire has been around for over 200 years?
-The age of technology certainly increased its popularity.
+The age of technology increased its popularity.
 Microsoft first included this game with Windows 3.0 in 1998 – in order to help people learn to operate the mouse.
 Since then, over 3.2 trillion cards have been dealt to players worldwide.

 A.A.
 Milne, author and creator of Winnie the Pooh, said, “Don’t underestimate the value of doing nothing, of just going along, listening to all the things you can’t hear, and not bothering.”
 In the newest adaptation of the beloved Hundred Acre Wood characters, the movie Christopher Robin, Pooh says, “Doing Nothing often leads to the very best of Something.”
 Every day, my to-do list is full of Somethings.
-Yet even in my most scheduled day, I often learn the most through what is unplanned.
-When I feel overwhelmed, but the kids are begging for me to play with them, these moments bring the most joy.
+Yet even on my most scheduled day, I often learn the most through what is unplanned.
+When I feel overwhelmed, but the kids are begging me to play with them, these moments bring me the most joy.